 Please keep in mind:

-If you want us to consider a “do follow” link back to your site-meaning a link that suggests to search engines that your site is a site of quality, then you would need to submit a guest post that meets the requirements of the guidelines above, which would be free of charge (see guidelines above).
+If you want us to consider a “do follow” link back to your site, meaning a link that suggests to search engines that your site is a site of quality, then you would need to submit a guest post that meets the requirements of the guidelines above, which would be free of charge.

 Paid or sponsored posts would link back to your site with a “no follow” link, meaning it would lead customers to your website, but would not increase search engine rankings (to avoid penalties from search engines like Google, who see it as a conflict of interest.)

 Readers cannot tell the difference between “do follow” and “no follow” links.
 They simply alert search engines such as Google, as to whether or not the link should provide a bump to search engine rankings.